dtbkhanh/dtbkhanh.github.io/about.md

 ## 💡 LET'S TALK ABOUT

-- Building data pipelines for efficient processing
-- Creating dashboards that inspire action
+- Creating interactive dashboards that inspire action and support decision-making
 - Solving problems with smart analytics and clear visual communication
 - Turning business questions into data-driven strategies